How I Learned German in 6 Months

 * Make it work for you: if you have an a.m. coffee & blog-reading routine, like I do, sign up for a podcast or RSS feed that automatically feeds you German every morning.
 I read 3 or 4 specific blogs in the morning like this and I keep on top of topics that matter to me.
 If you are a B1 or B2-level (Intermediate) German learner, this is a brilliant strategy.

-Here's an opportunity for you to nail the A1 German Sentence Structure.
+Here's an opportunity for you to practice German with me, Nicole, every week.